Overview of a Storage Engine

 default , Jiva engine will carve out the data storage space for the replica pod from the storage space of the container (replica pod) itself.
 When the size of the required volume is small (like 5G to 10G), StoragePool

-default works very well as it can be accommondated within the container itself.
+default works very well as it can be accommodated within the container itself.

-Below table identifies few differences between the two engines.
+Below table identifies few differences among the CAS engines.

 cStor is recommended most of the times as it commands more features and focussed development effort. cStor does offer robust features including snapshots/clones, storage pool features such as thin provisioning, on demand capacity additions etc.